Blood work captures a valuable, vital picture of your pet’s real health.

-Urinalysis: Some pets are prone to urinary issues, such as a build up of crystals in the urine.
+- Urinalysis: Some pets are prone to urinary issues, such as a build-up of crystals in the urine.
 Crystals are painful and can even be life-threatening.
 Urinalysis is often a crucial diagnostic tool, especially for cats.
-Let us know right away if your pet ever exhibits any sign of urinary issues.
-Many comprehensive testing panels include urinalysis.
+Let us know right away if your pet ever exhibits any signs of urinary issues.
+Many comprehensive testing panels include a urinalysis.

-An intestinal parasite screen: Parasites are gross!
+- An intestinal parasite screen: Parasites are gross!
 And dangerous to both pets and people.
 Your pet needs to be screened annually, via a fecal sample, for the presence of parasites, fungus, protozoa, and other nasties.
-Learn how parasite prevention saves lives.

 The Last Word on Blood Work